dlt-hub/dlt/docs/website/docs/user-guides/data-engineer.md

 The big advantage of using dlt for this is that it automates what is otherwise an error prone and tedious operation for the data engineer.
 What’s more, `dlt` can migrate schemas, removing not only development work but also most of the maintenance work as well.
 Read more about how to monitor schema evolution here: [alert schema change](./running-in-production/running#inspect-save-and-alert-on-schema-changes).

-## Use Case #2: Rmpower everyone on the team with a library
+## Use Case #2: Empower everyone on the team with a library

 `dlt` is meant to be accessible to each person on the data team, enabling you to standardize how your entire team loads data.
 This reduces knowledge requirements to get work done and enables collaborative working between engineers and analysts.